-Transvaginal mesh is a medical device used to treat stress urinary incontinence (SUI) and pelvic organ prolapse (POP) in women.
-It was initially seen as an improvement over traditional surgery to treat the conditions, because the procedure to place it is minimally invasive and requires a smaller incision.
-Over time it was discovered that serious transvaginal mesh complications were not uncommon and they can be irreversible.
+Transvaginal mesh is a medical device used to treat stress urinary incontinence and pelvic organ prolapse in women.
+It was originally seen as an improvement over conventional surgery to treat the conditions, because the method to place it is minimally invasive and requires small incision.
+Over time it was found that severe transvaginal mesh complications were not uncommon and they can be irreversible.

 What is Transvaginal Mesh?

-Transvaginal mesh is surgical mesh that is inserted in a woman’s body, transvaginally, to treat SUI and POP.
-It is sometimes referred to as a bladder sling.
-The mesh is used to support internal organs when the pelvic floor has become weak as a result of childbirth, obesity or another cause.
+Transvaginal mesh is surgical mesh that is inserted in a woman’s body, transvaginally, to deal with SUI and POP.
+It’s occasionally known as a bladder sling.
+The mesh is used to support internal organs when the pelvic floor is weak as a consequence of obesity, childbirth or a different cause.

 In transvaginal placement, the mesh is inserted through an incision in the vaginal wall.
-The mesh can be placed abdominally instead.
+It can be placed abdominally instead.
 The transvaginal procedure was thought to be an improvement because it is less invasive.

 Pelvic Floor Disorders

-SUI is a condition in which the muscles that support the bladder or urethra are weak, causing women to experience urine leakage, sometimes from very minor activity such as sneezing or laughing.
-In POP, the tissues that hold the pelvic organs in place are weak or stretched, allowing one or more of the organs, such as the bladder or small bowel, to protrude into the vagina.
+SUI is a condition where the muscles that support the bladder or urethra are feeble, causing women to experience urine leakage, even from very minor activity such as sneezing or laughing.
+In POP, the tissues that hold the pelvic organs in position are stretched or weak, allowing one of more organs, such as the bladder or small intestine, to protrude into the vagina.

 Transvaginal Mesh Injuries